-Policy History Date Summary February 2022 BroughtMoved the sentence regarding utilization of suitable alternatives to the General Information section Clarified evaluation of possible ischemia in newly diagnosed heart failure by stating "with reasonable suspicion of cardiac ischemia (prior events, risk factors, or symptoms and signs)" Clarified "intermediate lesions are 50-69%" for ischemia- producing disease Placed Link to Overview Section in General Information Added stress imaging approval for calcium score > 100 with low to intermediate probability symptoms Deleted the requirement for diabetes when calcium score > 400 for stress imaging Added Calcium score section: Added carciam score section.
-Added stress imaging approval for calcium score > 100 with symptoms consistent with low to intermediate pretest probability - Added Calcium score section Added SE diversion not required in section regarding 'An indeterminate (equivocal, borderline, or discordant) evaluation by prior stress imaging (SE or CMR) within the past 2 years' Added reminder (SE diversion not required for CABG) Changed preoperative guideline to include intermediate risk surgery with one or more risk factors AND documentation of an inability to walk (or <4 METs) AND there has not been an imaging stress test within 1 year Changed solid organ transplant guideline to include stem cell transplant and "any" organ transplant Added definition of surgical risk to preop guidelines Changed preoperative guideline to An Intermediate or high-risk surgery with of one or more risk factors AND documentation of an inability to walk (or <4 METs) AND there has not been an imaging stress test within 1 year Changed solid organ transplant guideline Added risk factors for preop guidelines and definition of surgical risk • In Background section clarified the requirement for description of chest pain by adding sentence "The medical record should provide enough detail to establish the type of chest pain." " Added definition of Q waves
+Added ischemia guided approach for evaluation of possibly hemodynamically significant non-culprit CAD noted at the time myocardial infarction.
+Added indication for evaluation of ischemia and nonobstructive coronary artery disease (INOCA) Clarified indication for PET/MPI combination study for evaluation of cardiac sarcoidosis Added statement on clinical indications not addressed in this guideline February 2022 Moved the sentence regarding utilization of suitable alternatives to the General Information section Clarified evaluation of possible ischemia in newly diagnosed heart failure by stating "with reasonable suspicion of cardiac ischemia (prior events, risk factors, or symptoms and signs)" Clarified "intermediate lesions are 50-69%" for ischemia- producing disease Placed Link to Overview Section in General Information Added stress imaging approval for calcium score &gt; 100 with low to intermediate probability symptoms Deleted the requirement for diabetes when calcium score &gt; 400 for stress imaging Added Calcium score section: → Added stress imaging approval for calcium score &gt; 100 with symptoms consistent with low to intermediate pretest probability Added reminder (SE diversion not required for CABG) Changed preoperative guideline to include intermediate risk surgery with one or more risk factors AND documentation of an inability to walk (or <4 METs) AND there has not been an imaging stress test within 1 year , Changed solid organ transplant guideline to include stem cell transplant and "any" organ transplant transplant and "any" organ transplant Added definition of surgical risk to preop guidelines In Background section clarified the requirement for description of chest pain by adding sentence "The medical record should provide enough detail to establish the type of chest pain."
+Added definition of Q waves Deleted sentence regarding calcium scoring within the Global Risk Section Deleted sentence regarding using calcium score solely for risk stratification

-Deleted sentence regarding calcium scoring within the Global Risk Section Deleted sentence regarding using calcium score solely for risk stratification Deleted redundant statement on viability Deleted IFR references March 2021 Added annual indication for IC antiarrhythmics Added History of diabetes mellitus, > 40 years old, with calcium score >400 March 2020 The following statement was added to reflect an additional CPT code: Cardiac PET scanning, when used in conjunction with CT attenuation, includes evaluation of perfusion, function, viability, inflammation, anatomy, and risk stratification for cardiac-related events such as myocardial infarction and death.
-Maximum diagnostic accuracy of cardiac PET/CT is achieved when images are interpreted in conjunction with other relevant imaging, clinical information, and laboratory data. • Added general information section as Introduction which outlines requirements for documentation of pertinent office notes by a licensed clinician, and inclusion of laboratory testing and relevant imaging results for case review Added clarification of repeat testing in a patient with new or worsening symptoms and negative result at least one year prior to include the statement "AND meets one of the criteria above" Added clarification of frequent PVCs under ventricular arrhythmias which states defined as greater than or equal to 30/hour to include "on remote monitoring" Edited indication of planning for solid organ transplantation to remove the requirement of limited functional capacity but maintaining requirement of ≥ 3 listed risk factors Edits to the Background section include the following: Indication changed to read as follows: PET is indicated when all the criteria for MPI are met AND There is likely to be equivocal imaging results because of BMI or large breasts or implants or prior thoracic surgery or results of a prior MPI Removed the statement regarding radiation burden Added edits to the Coronary Artery disease definition section Updated and added new references
+Deleted redundant statement on viability Deleted IFR references March 2021 Added annual indication for IC antiarrhythmics Added History of diabetes mellitus, &gt; 40 years old, with calcium score >400 March 2020 The following statement was added to reflect an additional CPT code: Cardiac PET scanning, when used in conjunction with CT attenuation, includes evaluation of perfusion, function, viability, inflammation, anatomy, and risk stratification for cardiac related events such as myocardial infarction and death.
+Maximum diagnostic accuracy of cardiac PET/CT is achieved when images are interpreted in conjunction with other relevant imaging, clinical information, and laboratory data.
+Added general information section as Introduction which outlines requirements for documentation of pertinent office notes by a licensed clinician, and inclusion of laboratory testing and relevant imaging results for case review Added clarification of repeat testing in a patient with new or worsening symptoms and negative result at least one year prior to include the statement "AND meets one of the criteria above" Added clarification of frequent PVCs under ventricular arrhythmias which states defined as greater than or equal to 30/hour to include "on remote monitoring" Edited indication of planning for solid organ transplantation to remove the requirement of limited functional capacity but maintaining requirement of ≥ 3 listed risk factors Edits to the Background section include the following: Indication changed to read as follows: PET is indicated when all the criteria for MPI are met AND There is likely to be equivocal imaging results because of BMI or large breasts or implants or prior thoracic surgery or results of a prior MPI Removed the statement regarding radiation burden Added edits to the Coronary Artery disease definition section Updated and added new references